vijaysm/MOAB2/tools/iMesh/python/doc/imesh.rst

    :param topo: Topology of entities being requested
    :param count: Number of entities to return on each step of iteration

+   .. attribute:: instance

+      Return the :class:`Mesh` instance from which this iterator was created.

    .. method:: reset()

       Resets the iterator to the beginning.